 About the Radon State Data Exchange

+Radon remains a leading cause of cancer.
 EPA, states, tribes and several national and regional consortia all collect radon data.
 These programs have differing data needs, reporting requirements, thresholds, calculation protocols and approaches to validation and verification of data.

 Despite these differences, each of these data collections share the common purpose of improved tracking and understanding of radon exposure.
 Data are information and information is the programmatic foundation for effective radon risk reduction.
 The officials leading these programs need access to data that are reliable, consistent, flexible and comparable across programs.
 While a significant amount of radon data exists today, there are currently no systems that allow for the examination of data from multiple sources, or to draw larger conclusions about radon at a regional or national level.
 Exchange Network partners have an opportunity to use the Network to improve access to radon data and promote better management of exposure risks.

 The New Jersey Department of Environmental Quality, through EPA's Exchange Network grants program, has developed an XML schema and a set of web services for publishing radon data that the state’s health department securely accesses.
 Other states can replicate this model using the resources that New Jersey created.
 More information on these resources, including the XML schema and Flow Configuration Document, is available at http://www.exchangenetwork.net/data-exchange/radon/.